 Many companies have a hybrid distribution model, utilizing both 3rd party and direct channels to sell and fulfill their value proposition.
 With hybrid distribution, companies get the broad distribution of indirect channels, while owning the customer experience and expanding margin through their direct channels.

 Nike is a great example of a hybrid distribution model.
 Nike sells in tens of thousands of 3rd party stores and retailers across the world.
 Yet, in 2017, direct channels, including Nike.com, and more than 1000 flagship and outlet stores accounted for 28% of Nike's total sales versus 10% in 2010.
 And, Nike is differentiating their direct channels with personalized Nike ID shoes, exclusive styles, and the broadest selection.
-Not only are they owning the customer experience, relationship and data through direct channels, but they
+Not only are they owning the customer experience, relationship, and data through direct channels, but they

 Nike has a hybrid distribution model.
 Nike sells in tens of thousands of 3rd party stores and retailers across the world.
 Nike also has direct channels, including Nike.com, and more than 1000 flagship and outlet stores accounted for 28% of Nike's total sales in 2017 versus 10% in 2010.
 Nike is differentiating their direct channels with personalized Nike ID shoes, exclusive styles, and the broadest selection.
-Nike is heavily investing in their direct channels because they own customer experience and make 2-3X in gross margin on each pair of shoes they sell direct versus indirect.
-Nike sells a pair of shoes that cost $20 to manufacturer to a retailer for $40, and the retailer marks it up to $80 to the customer.
-In this example, Nike would make $20 on the shoes, but if they sell them on Nike.com for $80, then they would make $60 of margin on the shoes.
+Nike is heavily investing in their direct channels because they own the customer experience and make 2-3X in gross margin on each pair of shoes they sell directly versus indirectly.
+Nike sells a pair of shoes that cost $20 to the manufacturer to a retailer for $40, and the retailer marks it up to $80 to the customer.
+In this example, Nike would make $20 on the shoes, but if they sell them on Nike.com for $80, then they would make $60 in margin on the shoes.
 This margin expansion is a big reason why more companies are going direct.

 The one longer-term potential disadvantage of a hybrid model is that a direct distribution model could come in and structurally undercut the pricing of the industry.